Thick description: Clifford Geertz

 Geertz pushes for a search for a "web of meaning".
 These ideas were incompatible with textbook definitions of ethnography of the times that described ethnography as systematic observations of different populations under the guise of Race categorization and categorizing the "other."
 To Geertz, culture should be treated as symbolic, allowing for observations to be connected with greater meanings.

 This approach brings about its own difficulties.
-Studying communities via large-scale anthropological interpret will bring about discrepancies in understanding.
+Studying communities via large-scale anthropological interpretation will bring about discrepancies in understanding.
 As cultures are dynamic and changing, Geertz also emphasizes the importance of speaking to rather than speaking for the subjects of ethnographic research and recognizing that cultural analysis is never complete.
 This method is essential to approach the actual context of a culture.
 As such, Geertz points out that interpretive works provide ethnographers the ability to have conversations with the people they study.

 Interpretive turn

 Geertz is revered for his pioneering field methods and clear, accessible prose writing style (cf. Robinson's critique, 1983).
 He was considered "for three decades...the single most influential cultural anthropologist in the United States."

 Interpretive methodologies were needed to understand culture as a system of meaning.
-Because of this, Geertz's influence is connected with "a massive cultural shift" in the social sciences referred to as the interpretive turn.
-The interpretive turn in the social sciences had strong foundations in cultural anthropological methodology.
-In doing so, there was a shift from structural approaches as an interpretive lens, towards meaning.
+Because of this, Geertz's influence is connected with "a massive cultural shift" in the social sciences - referred to as the interpretive turn.
+The interpretive turn in the social sciences had strong foundations in the methodology of cultural anthropology.
+A shift occurred from using structural approaches (as an interpretive lens) towards meaning.
 With the interpretive turn, contextual and textual information took the lead in understanding reality, language, and culture.
 This was all under the assumption that a better anthropology included understanding the particular behaviors of the communities being studied.

-Geertz's thick description approach, along with the theories of Claude Lévi-Strauss, has become increasingly recognized as a method of symbolic anthropology, enlisted as a working antidote to overly technocratic, mechanistic means of understanding cultures, organizations, and historical settings.
+Geertz's thick-description approach, along with the theories of Claude Lévi-Strauss, has become increasingly recognized as a method of symbolic anthropology, enlisted as a working antidote to overly technocratic, mechanistic means of understanding cultures, organizations, and historical settings.
 Influenced by Gilbert Ryle, Ludwig Wittgenstein, Max Weber, Paul Ricoeur, and Alfred Schütz, the method of descriptive ethnography that came to be associated with Geertz is credited with resuscitating field research from an endeavor of ongoing objectification—the focus of research being "out there"—to a more immediate undertaking, where participant observation embeds the researcher in the enactment of the settings being reported.
 However, despite its dissemination among the disciplines, some theorists pushed back on thick description, skeptical about its ability to somehow interpret meaning by compiling large amounts of data.
 They also questioned how this data was supposed to provide the totality of a society naturally.